JasminDreasond/Puddy-Cinny/README.md

 <img align="center" src="https://raw.githubusercontent.com/cinnyapp/cinny-site/main/assets/preview2-light.png" height="380">

 ## Getting started
 Web app is available at https://app.cinny.in and gets updated on each new release.
-The `dev` branch is continuously deployed at https://dev.cinny.in but keep in mind that it could have things broken.

 You can also download our desktop app from [cinny-desktop repository](https://github.com/JasminDreasond/Puddy-Cinny-Desktop).